September 02, 2020 8 min read 7 Comments

 Keeping clean is obviously important, but washing your hair too often can actually strip it of valuable oils, which can cause dryness.
-Therefore, washing your hair every day isn’t the best idea.
+Therefore, washing your hair every day isn’t always the best idea.

 And while we’re on the subject, if you shouldn’t wash your hair every day, how often should you wash it?
 It really depends on your natural hair type and texture, the products you use, and overall lifestyle.
-Read on to find out.
+Read on to find out more.

 Before delving in, let’s look at exactly what shampoo actually does in our hair.

 Hair naturally produces an oil called sebum.
 Shampoo acts as an emulsifier to trap oil, dirt and residue.
-While you definitely want to rid your hair of some of this nasty stuff, stripping it of oil can leave it unprotected and overly dry.
+While you definitely want to rid your hair of dirt and sweat, stripping it of oil can leave it unprotected and overly dry.
 This can cause your hair to become brittle and more prone to breakage, which is why some people may choose to cut back on shampooing.
 It’s not just about the frequency you shampoo your hair, but also the type of shampoo you use.
 Not all shampoos are created equal.
 There’s a reason your hairdresser doesn’t recommend using a drugstore shampoo.
 It’s important to use a shampoo with quality ingredients for your hair to maintain a healthy balance.

 The answer is: it depends.
 There is no single answer to how often you should wash your hair.
 It depends on your natural hair, activity level, and quality of the products you use, but here are some general hair washing tips you may find helpful.